Small Groups

 What is a Sermon-based Small Group?

-Why Use the Sermon-based Model?
+Why Use the Sermon-Based Model?

 This model enhances the effectiveness of the large group worship experience by building a discussion around application of the weekly message.
 Imagine this as a “lecture-lab” style that encourages people to personalize their insights, get feedback from group members, discover how to apply scripture to real life, and experience a deeper relationship with God through spiritual practices.
 By making the sermon text the core content for spiritual growth, the discipleship of individuals is unified under a single theme, relationships become much more significant, and the group accountability promotes personal application.